chriskapp/phps/README.md

 PHPS will now recursively traverse all folders and parse every .php file.
 A new file phps.db will be created in the current working dir which contains the sqlite database with all definitions.
+You can use the -v switch to see which files are scanned.

 You can now use the index.
 I.e. to get all available classes in the Symfony\Component\Console\Command namesspace you can use the command: